la2050/archive/_projects/2013/kipp-through-college.md

     ultimately, all students will have a high quality, rigorous higher education experience and graduate with the degrees they need to succeed in the competitive world.
-  EIN: 26-1607268
-  Tax Status: ' Non-profit organization'
-  about_you: 'Los Angeles, CA'
-  Does your project impact Los Angeles County?: 'yes' What is your idea and how will it impact your indicator?: >- At KIPP LA Schools (KIPP LA), we believe that the real achievement gap is not the differences in test scores or high school graduation rates between our
+What is your idea and how will it impact your indicator?: >- At KIPP LA Schools (KIPP LA), we believe that the real achievement gap is not the differences in test scores or high school graduation rates between our